Lighting Logo Ideas:

 The deep blue background is associated with professionalism and competence.
 The yin and yang icon achieves its striking effect by incorporating zigzag and circular lines in complementary blue and orange colors for a clear electric symbol.
 The structured Teko typeface pairs well with the icon.

-This classic complementary color combination creates an interplay between the warm, energetic associations of orange and the cool, sophisticated connotations of blue.
-The sweeping line and zigzag bolt in the icon further enhance this contrasting theme to create an energetic but structured symbol.
+This classic, complementary color combination creates an interplay between the warm, energetic associations of orange and the cool, sophisticated connotations of blue.
+The sweeping line and zigzag bolt in the icon enhance this contrasting theme and help tie in the chunky Changa typeface.

 The interlocking house and plug icon is catchy and suggests the versatility of your offerings for the entire home.
 The black, white, and yellow color scheme is neat and plays with the contrast between light and dark.
 The blocky Saira Condensed typeface complements the strong form in the icon.